Contact tracing: COVID-19

 Contact tracing requires tremendous resources and work hours to effectively contain an infection.
 The COVID-19 pandemic is an unprecedented period where contact tracing and public health efforts were put to the test.
 Creative strategies were used to sustain public health efforts.
 Non-health personnel and volunteers were used to meet the shortage of contact tracers.
 Existing infrastructure such as call centers and national helpline services were used for operations.
 Individuals who were the most sick and medically vulnerable were prioritized as contacts over healthier people.
 The advent of technology and digital tracing tools were implemented at a global scale without much vetting and testing.
 Various countries had different adaptations and outcomes with contact tracing.
 China used pre-existing WeChat and Alipay platforms to track person health status and travel patterns.
 Singapore, South Korea, and Vietnam had success limiting the initial spread of the virus.
 With contact tracing, once a person was identified to be exposed, they were immediately isolated.
 In some instances the government provided housing for isolation to limit movements.
 In Turkey, the government launched a public forum that highlighted risk zones in various regions of the country.
 Residents can self-report their health status and track areas with reported high rates of transmission.
 In the United States, contact tracing efforts varied by the respective health department in a particular state.
-Overall, effectiveness of contact tracing data in the country was determined by the caseload assigned to contact tracers.
+Overall, effectiveness of contact tracing data in the country was determined by the caseload assigned to contact tracers.Natural experiments confirmed the effectiveness of contact tracing.

+When on-demand testing was promoted, increases in negative tests were followed by increases in hospitalizations.
+Subsequent studies of cases and deaths found the same results.
+If increased testing were in response to surges, more testing should follow increases in cases, not precede them.
+An average of 208 extra miles were accumulated in the week following each negative test in U.S. counties.
+These results suggest that people who tested negative underestimated the risk of exposure when they traveled or visited.

+As self-administered, home-based tests became increasingly used as the primary method to detect SARS-CoV-2, fewer cases were reached for case investigation and contact tracing by public health departments.
+As a result, fewer cases followed followed contemporary isolation recommendations.